-These include manganese, zinc, cobalt, molybdenum, nickel and copper (Mn, Zn, Co, Mo, Ni, and Cu).
+These include Manganese, Zinc, Cobalt, Molybdenum, Nickel and Copper (Mn, Zn, Co, Mo, Ni, and Cu).
 They are used in very small amounts.
 In nature, they are ubiquitous and probably do not usually limit growth.

 Requirements for Carbon, Hydrogen, Oxygen and Electrons

-- All organisms require a source of carbon, hydrogen, oxygen, and electrons. - Carbon is needed for the skeleton of all the organic molecules from which organisms are built. - Hydrogen and oxygen are also important elements in organic molecules. - The movement of electrons through the electron transport chain and during oxidation-reduction reactions it provides energy for cellular work.
+- All organisms require a source of carbon, hydrogen, oxygen, and electrons. - Carbon is needed for the skeleton of all the organic molecules from which organisms are built. - Hydrogen and oxygen are also important elements in organic molecules. - The movement of electrons through the electron transport chain and during oxidation reduction reactions provide energy for cellular work.